 Stargazing has enjoyed a bit of a boom in popularity recently.
 We've all spent a lot more time at home of late, so being able to reach for the stars from our back garden, or windowsill, has understandably held a great appeal.
 The good news is that investing in a telescope to turn amateur astrologer needn't cost the (planet) earth – if choosing wisely, of course.
 Read on for some buying advice, followed by our pick of the best beginner telescopes to buy now.

 When it comes to choosing the best telescopes for beginners, first decide on what you want it for.
 For example, are you happy to merely observe the Moon or do you actually want to delve into deep space?
 Next, set a budget, therefore enabling you to narrow choices and focus on the best option available at that price.
-Most beginner scopes will adequately provide decent views of our moon, allowing us to pick out the grey 'seas' on its surface as well as, more clearly, the Tycho crater near its base, along with the geographical streaks and surface scars leading up to it.
+Figuring out how far a telescope can see can get confusing, but generally you'd expect most beginner scopes to provide decent views of our moon, allowing you to pick out the grey 'seas' on its surface as well as, more clearly, the Tycho crater near its base, along with the geographical streaks and surface scars leading up to it.
 But many of the cheapest telescopes will struggle to get results far beyond that.
-Bear in mind too that the construction of beginner telescopes may well be more plastic-y in trying to hit a certain price point, than more professional models.
+Bear in mind, too, that the construction of beginner telescopes may well be more plastic-y in trying to hit a certain price point, than more professional models.

 Which little kid hasn't dreamed of growing up to become an 'AstroMaster'?
 With this affordable refractor scope aimed at budding astrologers – that can also be used for terrestrial viewing – now we all can live that dream.
 Key features include a whopping 102mm objective lens and generous 660mm maximum focal length; the kind of reach that will enable us to seek out Saturn's rings and Jupiter's moons.